StingraySoftware/HENDRICS/docs/scripts/cli.rst

       --noclobber           Do not overwrite existing files
-      --fits-input          Input files are light curves in FITS format --txt-input           Input files are light curves in txt format -p DEORBIT_PAR, --deorbit-par DEORBIT_PAR
+      --fits-input          Input files are light curves in FITS format --txt-input           Input files are light curves in txt format --weight-on WEIGHT_ON
+                            Use a given attribute of the event list as weights for the light curve -p DEORBIT_PAR, --deorbit-par DEORBIT_PAR
                             Deorbit data with this parameter file (requires PINT installed) -o OUTFILE, --outfile OUTFILE